 - Is each page going to capture the readers attention?

-When starting a picture book, I always make sure to read the story in full, build up some character ideas in my head and then do some rough sketches to see if you are happy with the style.
-Usually these take the form of storyboards, so you can get a good idea of how the illustration and your stories come together!
+When starting a picture book, I always make sure I read the story in full a number of times to help me build up character ideas in my head.
+I then create some rough sketches, and send them over to the author to ensure that they are happy with the development .
+Usually, these sketches take the form of storyboards, so you can get a good idea of how the illustrations along with your stories come together!

 What about printing?